AnurAK1/GenAICookAgent/README.md

-# GenAI Cooking Agent Assistant
+# GenAI Cooking Agent Assistant - DishVortex
 Cooking Assistance Applications Agent on gen AI Using LLM Models

 #### Purpose of the Agent